Zhongkai Xue

 Miscellaneous

-👨🏫 Teaching: I served as a TA for Financial Management, Intro to AI Programming and Intro to C++ at CUHK-Shenzhen.
+Teaching: Teaching Assistant for Financial Management, Intro to AI Programming and Intro to C++ at CUHK-Shenzhen.

-💰 Interests: I am also interested in financial markets and quantitative investment.
+Interests: Beyond research, I am interested in financial markets and quantitative investment.